 Notice the limitations that drove the program development.The training course takes place over the course of one day, not weeks or months.
 The rifle they work with is the standard service rifle, a Sig 550 chambered in 5.56 NATO and equipped with a fixed 4x scope.

 The scope referenced is the Kern, which has a simple post reticle with no holdover markings.
 It’s closer to my TR24G than an ACOG.

 The math behind S4G is centered around a practical accuracy of 1 per mill – “practical” meaning the combination of rifle, ammo, optics, shooter, and “per mill” meaning a deviation of not more than one meter at 1000 meters, **or 10 centimeters at 100 meters.
 That amounts to round about 3.4 MOA, which is not too difficult to achieve.

-The bolded portion is equivalent to the vital zone of a point blank zero.
+The bolded portion is equivalent to the vital zone of a standard point blank zero.
 The allowable deviation chosen for sniping 4th generation is 1 mil.
-That’s an angular measurement rather than a fixed length.
-Milradians are a topic for another day.
+Note that milliradians are an angular measurement rather than a linear one, this becomes important in a bit.